 2. Are HVAC Technicians Paid Well?

 With the right training, HVAC technicians make good money.
-Workers in HVAC make $22.90 an hour in Ohio, on average, which equals about $47,640 a year.1
+The Bureau of Labor Statistics (BLS) says that workers in HVAC make $22.90 an hour in Ohio, on average, which equals about $47,640 a year.

 Income levels reflect your qualifications and experience.
-During the training period, an HVAC apprentice makes over $31,000, on average, in the U.S.2 In contrast, the top 10 percent of HVAC earners in Ohio make over $68,560.1
+During the training period, an HVAC apprentice makes over $31,000, on average, in the U.S. In contrast, the top 10 percent of HVAC earners in Ohio make over $68,560, according to BLS data.

 3. What Is the Job Outlook Like for HVAC Technicians in Ohio?

-Across Ohio, workers who are trained to do HVAC jobs are in demand, with the number of job openings in the state expected to increase by 15 percent between 2016 and 2026.3 That's more than double the national average for all occupations, which is seven percent.4
+Across Ohio, workers who are trained to do HVAC jobs are in demand, with the number of job openings in the state expected to increase by 15 percent between 2016 and 2026.
+That's more than double the national average for all occupations, which is seven percent.

 4. Is Ohio a Good Place to Get HVAC Training?

 In a word, yes.
-In fact, Ohio has been named the second best state for HVAC workers in the country.
+In fact, Ohio has been named the second-best state for HVAC workers in the country.
 Why does the Buckeye State place so high?
 Although Florida has the most HVAC jobs in the country, Ohio ranks higher for training and is home to more accredited HVAC programs than any other state.
-Ohio also earns good marks for its large number of HVAC wholesalers.7
+Ohio also earns good marks for its large number of HVAC wholesalers.

 Of course, living in Ohio has many other benefits, including:

-- Low housing costs—Ohio's median property value is just $144,200.
-That's much lower than the national average of $217,600.8 Overall, the state has been ranked as the ninth cheapest place to live in the U.S.9
+- Low housing costs—According to Data USA, Ohio's median property value is just $144,200.
+That's much lower than the national average of $217,600.
+Overall, the state has been ranked as the ninth-cheapest place to live in the U.S.

-- Short commutes—At 22 minutes, the average commute in Ohio is shorter than the national average of 25 minutes.8 That may not sound too significant, but the difference adds up to about 26 hours a year.
+- Short commutes—Data USA says that, at 22 minutes, the average commute in Ohio is shorter than the national average of 25 minutes.
+That may not sound too significant, but the difference adds up to about 26 hours a year.
 And shorter commutes are associated with lower levels of stress.

 - Plenty of entertainment options—Ohio is home to a wealth of great entertainment possibilities, including sports teams like the Cincinnati Reds and Columbus Blue Jackets, the Rock and Roll Hall of Fame, and a busy craft beer scene.
 As well, the state's central location makes it easy to get away to nearby urban centers like New York City or Washington, D.C.